supreme-gg-gg/pendulum-tracking/README.md

 **If you wish to output a different type of graph supported in the list below, feel free to modify part of the program.
 However, you are discouraged to do it unless you are completely sure what you are doing.**

+### Multiple Trials

+It is common in experiments to conduct multiple trials on the same initial conditions in order to assess type A uncertainty, or **random error**.
+To facilitate this, you can set the corresponding command line argument `--multiple-trials True`.
+By doing so:

+- The function will repeated run over all files in the directory and generate individual graphs

+- Also store the amplitude-time data from each file and perform binning to aggregate data

+- Calculate the mean and uncertainty of trials combined and generate a plot with curve fitting and errors

 ### Supported Graphs

 The following graphs are supported by the graph as per the current release: